 Academic Honesty Policy

 “International Baccalaureate (IB) programmes encourage students to inquire and to think critically and creatively; students are then asked to give shape to their thinking through oral discussion or presentations, through visual representations and displays, and in multiple forms of writing.
 However, we live in an age in which we are all flooded by information and opinions.
 How can we help students navigate these waters so that they are able to confidently talk or write about what they are learning, making visible and explicit how they have constructed their ideas and what views they have followed or rejected?
-According to the document Academic Honesty in an IB Educational Context, academic honesty is: making knowledge, understanding and thinking transparent.”
+According to the document Academic Honesty in an IB Educational Context, academic honesty is: making knowledge, understanding and thinking transparently.”

 Purpose of the Benteen Elementary School Academic Honesty Policy